AML-CityU/aml/_pages/openings.md

 [Visiting research students & scholars positions](https://www.cityu.edu.hk/pg/visiting/visiting-research-students) are available year around.

-Onsite and Online RA positions are available for excellent students (preferably >= 6 months).
+Due to the large number of lab members, on-site and online RA positions are only available for excellent students (preferably >= 6 months).

 ***
 <u>Due to the high volume of the emails, I may not be able to reply to each individual of them.</u>